Saturday, June 9, 2018

 Im not really sure why this is.
 Maybe Im a crazy sadist.
 Or maybe its because, now Ive finally got the hang of the games horrible controls, and am starting to make sense of all of the illogical stuff thats been put into the game with no other purpose but to annoy the crap out of me, I feel that its a game I want to master.
 I think, deep down, there is a good game hidden there.
 Deep deep down, that is.
 However, although frustrating and unfair games usually piss me off and I give up with them, I feel that I want to take Fantasia on.
 Im not sure if Im trying to prove a point to the games developers that no matter how hard you try to make a game as absurd and unplayable as you possibly can, its not going to beat me.
 Or maybe Im trying to prove to myself that, seeing as I was able to get quite far into the game when I was young, I should still be able to do it now.
 And Im not going to rest until I better my younger self.
 Yes, my week with Fantasia is a challenge, not a game.

-Despite being the main attraction, Mickey still has to do
+Despite being the main attraction, Mickey still has to do battle with crocodiles and seagulls before he can gain entrance to DisneyWorld. |

 1) Sorcerers Workshop stage